HD 153950 b

-HD 153950 b is an extrasolar planet located approximately 162 light-years away.
-This planet was discovered on October 26, 2008 by Moutou et al. using the HARPS spectrograph on ESO's 3.6 meter telescope installed at La Silla Observatory in Atacama desert, Chile.
+HD 153950 b, also known as Trimobe, is an extrasolar planet located approximately 162 light-years away.
+This planet was discovered on October 26, 2008 by Moutou et al. using the HARPS spectrograph on ESO's 3.6 meter telescope installed at La Silla Observatory in Atacama Desert, Chile.

 The planet HD 153950 b is named Trimobe.
 The name was selected in the NameExoWorlds campaign by Madagascar, during the 100th anniversary of the IAU.
 Trimobe is a rich ogre from Malagasy tales.

 Characteristics

 Mass and orbit

 HD 153950 b is a Jupiter-size exoplanet.
 The estimated minimum mass is 2.73 times the mass of Jupiter.
 The planet has been found to orbit its host star every 500 days at a distance of 1.28 AU, which is approximately 28% more of the mean distance between the Sun and the Earth.
 HD 153950 b has a mildly elliptical orbit, given its orbital eccentricity of 0.34.